colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-14-running-correlation.markdown

 ## Importing the Data

 The data generating process was as follows: I went on my run.
 Once I finished my run, I saved it.
 I uploaded the run to my iPhone via bluetooth.
 Once the running data uploaded, I exported a CSV file of the data to my computer.

-The watch I use is the [COROS Pace 2](https://www.coros.com/pace2.php).
+Here is a link to the [google sheets version](https://drive.google.com/file/d/1lkrTW4mS5EdYcq0NKE17-w8q00bJJj8y/view?usp=sharing) of the data.
+For reference, the watch I used to collect this data is the [COROS Pace 2](https://www.coros.com/pace2.php).

 As a side note, this statistical analysis only takes into account one run.
 In the future I plan to run a more comprehensive analysis because it is essential to have a variety of data to truly prove a statistical relationship.
 However, this is a good jumping-off point.